zellwk/zellwk.com/src/posts/2016-11-2-building-a-responsive-grid-system.md

   <figcaption>Grid breaks below 1140px</figcaption>
 </figure>

-This means we can't use pixels as the unit for our columns.
-We need a unit knows what

 This means we can't use pixels as our measurement.
 We need a unit that can resize according to the width of the container.
 The only unit that does that is per cent (`%`).
 So, we write width in percentages:

 ```css